erikh/turtle/README.md

 If you want to resolve URLs automatically at parsing time, create a _configured_ parser with the `turtle.Config` struct.
 The fields are as follows:

-- ResolveURLs: dynamically expand or shorten URLs relative to Base and Prefixes
 - Base: configure `@base` without providing syntax
 - Prefixes: `map[string]string`, configure prefixes without providing syntax